 jQuery UI Themes (24)

 - Blue Opal

 Both jQuery UI and Kendo UI support the ability to customize themes.
 This can be done either manually or through a visual tool that's provided by both frameworks; the jQuery UI ThemeRoller and the Kendo UI ThemeBuilder.

 Both the jQuery UI ThemeRoller and the Kendo UI ThemeBuilder serve the same purpose; to allow the quick creation of custom themes for widgets.
-However, they differ slightly in their approach.
-While the jQuery UI ThemeRoller provides an integrated gallery of themes, the Kendo UI ThemeBuilder auto-generates and displays the CSS and LESS representations of the custom themes that are generated.

 jQuery UI supports a rich framework for integrated effects and animations that can be applied to any DOM element.
 These effects include the ability to animate colours and conduct easing functions.
 Kendo UI has fewer integrated effects and easing functions than jQuery UI.
 These are also only present to support the visual transitions that occurs on its widgets.

 jQuery UI includes a number of interactions to that you can use to apply to DOM elements.
 Kendo UI defines interactions that are used as part of its widgets.

 - Kendo UI Interactions (6)

 The interactions provided by both jQuery UI and Kendo UI are highly customizable.